 Here are how the business processes are impacted by the order-to-cash process:

 Accounts receivable: a poor o2c process affects the accounts receivable function by delaying the time invoices are collected.
 The accounts receivable and invoicing system during the o2c cycle determines the cash flows in the company.
 Delays in these processes further complicate the payroll, accounts payable, general ledgers, and potential acquisitions.

 The reliability of the business processes is directly affected by the consistency and reliability of the o2c process workflow.

 efficient and quick conversion of the raw material to saleable goods depends on the o2c process.
 A streamlined order-to-cash business process ensures that less cash is tied up in various inventory stages and releases resources for other processes at the right time.

 Business Processes that Impact the OTC Cycle

 The OTC cycle is affected by several business processes.
 The sales orders, invoices, inventory, and logistics functions affect the OTC cycle.
-Processing sales orders is the first step in the order to cash process.
-If the sales details are not noted properly, the first stage of the o2c cycle itself would start on a wrong note.
+Processing sales orders is the first step in the order-to-cash process.
+If the sales details are not noted properly, the first stage of the o2c cycle itself would start on the wrong note.
 When wrong product specifications are noted or wrong products are ordered, the sales cause losses for the production unit.